Gravitational edge mode powers galaxy flat rotation curves: Introduction

-In this Letter, we show that the breakdown of PPA is a manifestation of discrete nature of spacetime(nature allows separation of scales).
-PPA assumes that geodesics propagate on a fixed background spacetime; the influence of the particle on the spacetime itself is neglected~\cite{1984ucp..book.....W}.
-We approach this using the technique of Matched Asymptotic Expansions (MAE) in cosmology~\cite{Poisson:2003nc,Goldberg:2016lcq} to capture the impact of the matter horizon~\cite{Ellis:2010fr,Umeh:2026ajv}.
+Compounding these issues is that the standard model description of structure formation is fundamentally entangled to the dark matter particle and Point Particle Approximation (PPA)~\cite{Hahn:2015sia, Adamek:2016zes}.
+The breakdown of PPA is sometimes attributed to the nonlinear nature of the equations of General Relativity(GR)~\cite{Poisson:2011nh, Senovilla:2014kua}, but the problem is more fundamental; it is due to the finite nature of the geodesic on curved spacetime for some class of initial conditions~\cite{Umeh:2023lbc,Umeh:2026ajv}.
+We show that the breakdown of PPA is a manifestation of the discrete nature of spacetime(nature allows separation of scales).
+PPA assumes that geodesics propagate on a fixed background spacetime; the influence of the particle on the spacetime itself is neglected~\cite{Poisson:2003nc}.
+We approach this using the technique of Matched Asymptotic Expansions (MAE) in cosmology~\cite{Poisson:2003nc,Goldberg:2016lcq} to capture the impact of the particle, which develops a matter horizon in regions where particle gravity exactly cancels Hubble flow~\cite{Ellis:2010fr,Umeh:2026ajv}.
 MAE allows the use of PPA on scales where it is valid while capturing the backreaction effect through the boundary term.
-We apply manifold surgery(cut and glue) at the level of the action rather than to the equation of motion using the variational principle, which ensures a consistent covariant treatment of boundary conditions and backreaction of spacetime on the particle trajectory~\cite{Umeh:2023lbc}.
-Finally, we describe how the backreaction effects manifest as dark matter on small scales through its impacts on the galaxy rotation curve.
+We apply manifold surgery(cut and glue) at the level of the action rather than to the equation of motion using the variational principle, which ensures a consistent covariant treatment of the variational principle, boundary conditions and covariant interpretation of backreaction effects of spacetime on the particle trajectory~\cite{Umeh:2023lbc}.
+Crucially, we identify these boundary contributions as gravitational edge modes, a well-studied concept in quantum gravity~\cite{Takayanagi:2019tvn,Donnelly:2020xgu,Donnelly:2022kfs}.
+These are physical degrees of freedom that reside on the boundaries separating local structures from the cosmological spacetime.
+As an example, we show that these gravitational edge modes are all we need to explain the galaxy flat rotation curves.